TurhanOz/ReactiveDirectoryChooser/README.md

 ### Supported Android SDK

-You can use this library for apps starting from android 2.3.3 (gingerbread /API 10) to android 7.1 (lollipop / API 25)
+You can use this library for apps starting from android 4.0 (icecream /API 14) to android 8 (oreo / API 26)

 ```
-minSdkVersion 10
+minSdkVersion 14
-targetSdkVersion 25
+targetSdkVersion 26
 ```

 ##Important behaviour